 GRADE QUALITY POINTS ACHIEVEMENT

-A 4.0 points Excellent
+А 4.0 points Excellent

 В 3.0 points Good

-C 2.0 points Satisfactory
+С 2.0 points Satisfactory

 D 1.0 point Unsatisfactory

 F 0.0 points Failure

-I Incomplete
+Ι Incomplete

-K Credit by examination
+Κ Credit by examination

-P Pass (no effect on grade point average; equal to C or better) AU Audit (no credit) NG No Grade reported per instructor at the time grades are due.
+Р Pass (no effect on grade point average; equal to C or better) AU Audit (no credit) NG No Grade reported per instructor at the time grades are due.
 NG grade will not affect the student's grade point average (GPA).
-IW Instructor withdrawal given when a student fails to attend any sessions of a course for which registered as of the term's add/drop date.
-Once a student has been issued an IW, he/she is not permitted to reenroll in the course for that semester.
-R Repeated course - a student may be allowed to retake for credit a course in which a grade of less than 'C' has been received.
+IW Instructor Withdraw R Repeated course - a student may be allowed to retake for credit a course in which a grade of less than 'C' has been received.
 Only the second grade is computed in the cumulative GPA.
 Both grades will appear on the transcript.
 W Withdrawn prior to mid-term WA Withdrawal from an audited class WF Withdrawn failing at or following mid-term WP Withdrawn passing at or following mid-term